The Carraway-Anton Barbershop Music Scholarship

 The award-winning Capital Chordsmen are a non-profit organization dedicated to spreading the joy and traditions of barbershop harmony singing.
 The Chordsmen are the Tallahassee, Florida, chapter of the international Barbershop Harmony Society.
 The members are an eclectic bunch of talented musicians from all walks of life who come together to share in the wonderful tradition of four-part, a cappella barbershop singing.
 An important and original component of the Chordsmen’s uniqueness is the scholarship they offer to student members, The Carraway-Anton Barbershop Music Scholarship.

 Funding for the scholarship comes solely from show earnings and generous donations from patrons.
 Every year, the Chordsmen work to raise enough funds to provide scholarships for up to five student members.
-The recipients of the scholarship can be undergraduate or graduate male students in good academic standing at FSU, FAMU, or TCC.
-To receive the scholarship, the student need not be a music major; the Chordsmen invite students from any academic major to attend their 7:00-9:30 pm Thursday night rehearsals at the Tallahassee Senior Center, 1400 N. Monroe Street.
-Scholarship recipients receive $500 during the fall semester and, if they remain in good standing as a member of the Chordsmen, the scholarship can be renewed during the spring semester and in subsequent years, for up to eight semesters, so long as the student is enrolled in school.
-To receive the scholarship an eligible student needs to attend at least three-fourths of the Chordsmen’s weekly rehearsals and public performances.
+The recipients of the scholarship can be undergraduate or graduate students in good academic standing at FSU, FAMU, or TCC.
+To receive the scholarship, the student need not be a music major.
+The choruses invite students from any academic major to attend their weekly rehearsals.
+Scholarship recipients receive $500 during the fall semester and, if they remain in good standing as a member of the Chordsmen, the scholarship can be renewed during the spring semester and in subsequent years, for up to eight semesters, so long as the student remains enrolled in school.
+To receive the scholarship, an eligible student needs to attend at least three-fourths of the Chordsmen’s weekly rehearsals and public performances.
 The Chordsmen’s Board of Directors looks for students who show a commitment to supporting and continuing the tradition of barbershop and an enthusiasm for the ideals of the group.

 The scholarship itself is named for two late members of the Chordsmen whose love of barbershop harmony and dedication to the group are reflected in the nature of the scholarship.
 Fred Anton and Don Carraway were devoted members of the Chordsmen and lifelong lovers of barbershop music.
 To say that these men were dedicated to the group would be putting it mildly.
 Both were avid supporters, committed patrons, and tenacious recruiters of new talent.
 The legacies of both men are united and bound to the Chordsmen through this unique scholarship.